state-less/react-server-docs-md/src/pages/index.md

 yarn create vite
 ```

-Now change to the newly created folder, install the dependencies and add `@apollo/client` and `state-less/react-client` to your project and start the server.
+Now go to the newly created folder, install the dependencies and add `@apollo/client` and `state-less/react-client` to your project and start the server.

 ```bash
 cd vite-project